tomas-fryza/vhdl-course/Labs/04-segment/README.md

     --------------------------------------------------------------------
     -- p_7seg_decoder:
-    -- A combinational process for 7-segment display decoder.
-    -- Any time "hex_i" is changed, the process is "executed".
+    -- A combinational process for 7-segment display (Common Anode) -- decoder.
+Any time "hex_i" is changed, the process is "executed".
     -- Output pin seg_o(6) controls segment A, seg_o(5) segment B, etc.
     --       segment A
     --        | segment B